 The Fellowship Program of the Department of Psychiatry, University of Toronto, is both diverse and unique.
 About two-thirds of Fellows are MD’s and one-third PhD’s.
 The majority of Fellows are involved in a combination of research and clinical activities, although about a quarter are involved in the basic sciences or are working in a pure research environment.
-Participating in a Fellowship position offers an exceptional opportunity to experience academic psychiatry, whilst at the same time retaining protected time, and receiving advanced supervision.
-The Fellowship Program allows for both broad and deep exploration of areas of interest within the field, and we are committed to the continual enrichment of academic Psychiatry throughout Canada.
+Participating in a Fellowship position offers an exceptional opportunity to experience academic psychiatry, retain protected time and receive advanced supervision.
+The Fellowship Program allows for both broad and deep exploration of areas of interest within the field.